Inflammation is the body’s initial reaction to infection and injury.

 Follow these anti-inflammatory nutrition tips to help lower your risks:

-- Fill your plate with colorful fruits and vegetables: Five servings of fruits and 2.5 servings of vegetables per day can provide anti-inflammatory phytonutrients and fiber.
+- Fill your plate with colorful fruits and vegetables: Five servings of fruits and 2.5 cups of vegetables per day can provide anti-inflammatory phytonutrients and fiber.
 Fiber can lower levels of C-reactive protein, which is a protein in the blood that signals inflammation.
 The American Institute for Cancer Research recommends adding plant foods to at least two-thirds of your plate.
 Make one-quarter of your plate whole grains and starchy vegetables, then make the other half non-starchy vegetables and fruits.

 - Limit red meat and processed meats: Keep pork, beef and lamb consumption to less than 18 ounces of cooked meat per week, and avoid processed meats, to decrease your cancer risk.
 Substitute these with other healthy sources of protein, such as beans, lentils, tofu, fish, poultry, low-fat dairy products, high-protein grains and non-processed soy protein.